dtomicevic/neo4jperf-guide/docs/memory.md

 ### Set your memory limits

 Since Neo4j is running on top of JVM, there is a possibility to configure JVM memory settings.
-Neo4j have an `neo4j.conf` file for configuration, here is a [reference](https://neo4j.com/docs/operations-manual/current/reference/configuration-settings/) too all options.
+Neo4j has an `neo4j.conf` file for configuration, here is a [reference](https://neo4j.com/docs/operations-manual/current/reference/configuration-settings/) to all options.
 There are three options that you can use to handle memory issues:

 * `dbms.memory.heap.initial_size`